 These four foundational health skills are a great base for overall long term health and happiness.
 Once you’ve established these goals first then you can dive more into your unique goals with a trainer, dietician or nutritionist.
 They can help you identify roadblocks and come up with a plan to be consistent.

-If you are interested in working with a postpartum specialist please reach out to me at
+If you are interested in working with a postpartum personal trainer please reach out to me at

 Jessa@modphysique.com.